selfint/code-blocks/README.md

     After installing `npm`, can be installed by running:
     `npm i -g tree-sitter-cli`.

-    If you don't want to install these tools, there's a good chance you don't need them.
-Try the extension without it, it will notify you if they are required.
+    If you don't want to install this, there's a good chance you don't need to.
+Try the extension without it, it will notify you if it is required.

 ### Note